Eating Disorders: How To Get Help

 Does someone in your life live with an eating disorder?

 Anorexia nervosa is an eating disorder characterized by restrictive food intake leading to a low body weight relative to a person’s sex, age, physical development, and the absence of health detriments that could explain the low weight or weight loss.
-To be diagnosed with anorexia, DSM-V asserts that a person must experience a fear of weight gain (or behavior that interferes with weight gain) and body image disturbance, distorted self-image or denial, or self-worth influenced by a person’s body size or shape.
+To be diagnosed with anorexia nervosa, DSM-V asserts that a person must experience an intense fear of weight gain (or behavior that interferes with weight gain) and body image disturbance, distorted self-image or denial, or self-worth influenced by a person’s body weight, size or shape.

-Atypical anorexia is diagnosed under other specified feeding or eating disorders (OSFED) if a person experiences the symptoms of anorexia but is not considered underweight.
+Atypical anorexia is diagnosed under other specified feeding or eating disorders (OSFED) if a person experiences the symptoms of anorexia, like a fear of gaining weight, but is not considered underweight.
 It’s crucial to note that you do not have to be underweight to get diagnosed with a severe, life-threatening eating disorder.

 Binge eating disorder

 Binge eating disorder is when a person feels a loss of control during episodes of binge eating that occur once per week or more.
 A binge or binge eating refers to consuming large amounts of food (an amount of food that is definitely and objectively much larger than a person would typically eat under similar circumstances) to the point of discomfort in two hours or fewer.
-To be diagnosed with binge eating disorder, these binging episodes must go on for three months or more.
+To be diagnosed with binge eating disorder, these binging episodes of eating large amounts of food must go on for three months or more.

-While numerous factors go into developing binge eating disorder, the National Eating Disorder Association website notes that dieting or other attempts at controlling weight may influence its development.
+While numerous factors go into developing binge eating disorder, the National Eating Disorder Association website notes that dieting or other attempts at controlling weight or weight loss may influence its development.

 When people with binge eating disorder or any other eating disorder reach out for support, it is crucial to meet them compassionately.
 Eating disorder symptoms often feel shameful, and an open, non-judgmental approach is best.